nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

-Task class consists of attributes like description, date, start time, end time, priority that are important to users.
+Task class consists of attributes like description, date, start time, end time, priority, and reminder that are important to users.
 Whereas other attributes like HASH_VALUE_DIGITS, taskID and internal values of Priority enum class matters more to developers.
 For example, the HASH_VALUE_DIGITS and the color code of Priority could affect the content displayed to User, and the reason why the